Management - Graduate

 Registration and admission requirements

 See details in the section on general admission requirements for the master’s programs.
-Candidates must meet the quantitative GMAT/quantitative psychometric requirements.
-All candidates are required to pass the quantitative GMAT/quantitative psychometric, as detailed in the section on the GMAT.
+Candidates must meet the quantitative GMAT or GMAT Focus Edition/quantitative psychometric requirements.

-Admission to the M.Sc. in Management Sciences – Organizational Behavior (1243), without GMAT\Quantitative Psychometric
+Admission to the M.Sc. in Management Sciences – Organizational Behavior (1243), without GMAT or GMAT Focus Edition\Quantitative Psychometric

 1. Holding a D.M.D., Ph.D., or M.D.

-3. Holding a bachelor’s degree from a recognized institution of higher education in Israel with a minimum grade point average (GPA) of 90 in engineering, exact sciences, economics, accounting, brain sciences and biotechnology
+3. Holding a bachelor’s degree from a recognized institution of higher education in Israel with a minimum grade point average (GPA) of 85 in engineering, exact sciences, biotechnology or with a minimum grade point average (GPA) of 90 in economics, accounting.

 Admission is subject to the committee approval and discretion.